 - Hold meetings on the first day of the workweek

-5. Encourage open communication
+5. Encourage open team communication

-Open communication shouldn’t be a priority, but it should be part of your company culture.
+Open team communication shouldn’t be a priority, but it should be part of your company culture.
 If you tag it as a priority, it can change depending on external and internal factors.
 However, if you make it a part of your company culture, it will be instilled in every team member, allowing them to make it a habit daily.

 Take note of everyone’s opinion and encourage them to deliver their thoughts.
 The more information you have, the better decisions you’ll be able to make.
 Encourage active dialogue by asking questions about what people are feeling or thinking, which can often lead to exciting discoveries for your company.

-One upper hand of open communication is it fixes issues right off the bat.
+One upper hand of open team team communication is it fixes issues right off the bat.
 When a member feels like he or she can’t share her feedback, the issues can fester further.
 On the flip side, if employees are comfortable sharing their feedback, you can tackle the problem at hand, avoiding escalation.

 6. Set rules and boundaries

-While it’s important to have open communication, you also need boundaries for what can and cannot be said.
+While it’s important to have open team communication, you also need boundaries for what can and cannot be said.
 To avoid uncomfortable conversations with team members, we recommend setting some rules on topics that are off-limits.
 Make sure to prevent these inappropriate topics as much as possible.
 This will help promote a culture of respect among the group and clarify where each person stands as well.

 - Family Issues